vishvananda/wormhole/README.md

 ## But Why? ##

-Containers have mostly been copying networking and configuration from servers, but containers provide radical  new options that haven't been explored.
-They gives us the opportunity to move a whole bunch of complicated distributed systems problems like orchestration, service discovery, configuration management, and security down into the communication layer.
-If we can accomplish this, we achieve something quite amazing: Standard containers become truly reusable.
+Containers give us the opportunity to move a whole bunch of complicated distributed systems problems (orchestration, service discovery, configuration management, and security) into the communication layer.
+This can unlock the true value of containers: Standard containers actually become standard.

-This isn't intended to be a production solution for container relationships, consider it an exploration into moving more down into the communication layer.
+This isn't intended to be a production solution for container relationships.
-If I can create an application container that talks to a single port to get a secure connection to the database, I've made a bunch of things easier.
-I don't have to configure the application to talk to an ip address.
-I don't have to set a secure password on the database server.
-I can move the database without breaking the application.
-I can put another database in play and start load balancing between them.
+Consider it an exploration of the above value.
+If you can create an application container that talks to a single port to get a secure connection to the database, many things get simpler.
+You don't have to configure the application with the proper address.
+You don't have to set a secure password for the database server.
+You can move the database without breaking the application.
+You can add a second database and start load balancing.

+Most importantly, standardizing the communication layer means that containers are trivially sharable.
+Everyone who needs a mysql database container can use the same one.
+No configuration of the container is necessary, you can just drop it in and start using it.

-Yes it is computationally expensive to proxy these connections, but if the proxy layer gains some more features like load-balancing and traffic analysis then it is simply replacing existing proxies instead of adding an additional layer to most workloads.
+Yes it is computationally more expensive to proxy connections, but consider:

+1. It is possible to accomplish many of the same things with sdn instead of proxying
+2. This proxy could replace the proxies that many services already use for load balancing or ssl termination.

-Some people may feel that is overloading localhost to proxy connections this way; localhost traffic should always be local.
-That is a fair point and it would be completely reasonable to do this on some other known ip address.
-The one advantage of the localhost approach is almost every application is configured to listen on localhost out of the box so it makes the build process super simple.
+Some people may feel that is inappropriate to proxy localhost connections this way, that localhost traffic should always be local.
+The above principles can be accomplished by using another well-known ip address.
+The one advantage of the localhost approach is almost every application is configured to listen on localhost out of the box so it makes container builds very easy.

 ## Examples ##